Zombie Night (2003 film)

 Zombie Night is a 2003 Canadian horror film directed by David J. Francis, written by Francis and his wife Amber Lynn Francis, and starring Danny Ticknovich and Sandra Segovic.

 Plot

-After World War 3, the dead have risen and are eating the living after the sun goes down.
+Following the end of World War III, the dead have risen and are eating the living after sunset.
 A group of survivors are holed up in a building fighting off the undead.
-One night though, the zombies break through and the group is forced to evacuate.
+One night though, the zombies break through, forcing the group to evacuate.
 They find themselves running through the woods, trying at all costs to stay alive.